Apostrophes in Plurals

 - They sat in twos and threes, waiting for the band to arrive.

-In forming the plurals of numerals, apostrophes are again generally considered superfluous.
+In forming the plurals of numerals, apostrophes are again superfluous.

 - Rita has swiped all the 2s and 3s from the game.